-By all means fill you rest days with cardio, although I guarantee that your body will be so fried with DOMS that anything other than a light jog or a hearty wank will be completely out of the question.
+By all means fill you rest days with some cardio, although I guarantee that your body will be so fried with DOMS that anything other than a light jog will be completely out of the question.

 However, any cardio you can manage will help reduce stiffness and sooth recovery.

-A cycle of GVT should be performed for roughly 6 weeks.
+A cycle of GVT should be performed for roughly six weeks.